-There are three paradigms such as Software development paradigm, software design paradigm, and programming paradigm.
-As per the skills you attain and knowledge you have you can answer the question accordingly.
+There are three paradigms as a Software development paradigm, software design paradigm, and programming paradigm.
+As per the skills you attain and the knowledge you have you can answer the question accordingly.

 How can you say if the software is good and productive?

-Any software is judged on the characteristics of it, like what it offers or how well it can be used.
-Any software must satisfy the operational, transitional and maintenance grounds.
+Any software is judged on its characteristics of it, like what it offers or how well it can be used.
+Any software must satisfy the operational, transitional, and maintained grounds.

 How can you say if the software is good and productive?

 Recommend the best one you know, or the one that is most widely used.
-Few of the tools available for the effective product management are Gantt chart, PERT chart, Resource histogram.
+A few of the tools available for effective product management are the Gantt chart, PERT chart, and Resource histogram.

 Have you ever been in the requirement elicitation?
 If yes, how would you carry out the things?